 From the south-west entrance, from Old Winton Road (where I lived for the first fifteen years of my life), the view of Andover starts to form.
 From here, surrounded, in distance, by the town and the A303, is the distant noise of traffic.
 The town traffic, 'the sound of the town', is much fainter than that of the A road.
 I like the idea that I can hear the town as a whole from this point (and from the path itself), yet even on a busy day, say midday on a Saturday, the town is still relatively quiet.
 Walking into Ladies Walk proper, the sound environment changes subtly.
 Bird song is the most prominent change; a lively place for robins, blackbirds, crows, tits, pigeons, and many others; they look down on the town from the trees on the hill, from a kind of high sanctuary.

 The sounds of the town, and the A303, are at just a distance as to not disturb the relative tranquillity of the place.
 Because of this, Ladies Walk seems to exist in its own bubble of sound – a bubble of quietude, in-between two noisy soundworlds.
-The trees that surround the path are large and plentiful, and they give consistent rustling and 'white noise' from their leaves in the slightest of breezes.
-The white noise from the trees play with the white noise from the A303 in the distance.
+The trees that surround the path are large and plentiful, and they send out consistent rustling and 'white noise' from their leaves in the slightest of breezes.
+The white noise from the trees echo with the white noise from the A303 in the distance – the two are simultaneously in tandem and in contrast with one-another.
 The A road gives a steady, unbroken, wavering drone, and the trees vary in pitch – in stronger winds, the biggest trees almost seem to match the noise, in pitch and ferocity, to that of the droning traffic.
-Walking east along the path, with Andover on the left, small fields begin to emerge between the path and the edge of town, the housing estates.
+Walking east along the path, with Andover on my left, small fields begin to emerge between the path and the edge of town, the housing estates.
 On clear days, birds utilise this space and their songs broaden out from the path and the trees towards the town.
 From these fields, and from the path, there is a clearer view of Andover in its near-entirety, with the town's clear landmarks in view – St Mary's Church, with its distinctive, straight and bulky tower, topped with four prongs.
 The curved roof of the Asda superstore to the left, the triangular roofs of Winton Secondary School (which I attended) to the right.
 This view brackets and contains the vast majority of my own life, and certainly the lives of many other local residents.
 I can't quite see my house from up here though.

 I have contributed many sounds that make up the composition of the town throughout my life, and although I don't drive, so can not contribute to traffic, I wonder what my loudest sound was.
 But at the moment of looking out onto the town, from the hill, from Ladies Walk, I am detached, on the edge of my memories, and the physical nature of the present.
 Realising this piece here, I find myself reflecting on memories and the present moment, my outsiderness and my liminality – knowing that this moment will not last, and that I will have to return to the composition of the sounds of everyday.